freakimkaefig/bower-gulp-starterkit-with-less/Readme.md

-# HTML Starterkit with Bower and Gulp
+# HTML Starterkit with Bower and Gulp (with Less)
 This starterkit was developed for easy setting up small test environments with Bower and Gulp.
 I use this kit when trying new stuff in the JS-world or testing out random APIs.

 ## Install dependencies

 Dev dependencies are:
 - gulp
+- del
+- gulp-concat
+- gulp-less
 - gulp-rename
 - gulp-strip-comments
+- gulp-sourcemaps
+- less-plugin-autoprefixer

 Run `npm install` in root directory.
 After this you'll get a new directory `./node_modules` where all npm modules are installed.